jshmnrd/jshmnrd.ca/content/z-draft-test/aotm-202605-iftefwm.md

 }
 </style>

-<p>The outro to this song is friggin'...</p>
+<p style="text-align:center;">The outro to this song is friggin'...<br><span title="GRODY" style="text-size:24px;font-family:'Darker','Atkinson Hyperlegible Next',sans-serif;">grody</span><br>Makes you want to put your head through the floor!</p>

-<p class="h1" title="GRODY" style="font-family:'Darker','Atkinson Hyperlegible Next',sans-serif;">grody</p>
+<b><i>What an opening to an album!</i></b>

-<p>Makes you want to put your head through the floor!</p>
+The build up at the start is fantastic, it builds anticipation really well.
+Not that it's news to anyone but [Will](https://en.wikipedia.org/wiki/Will_Ramos), the lead singer, has some super impressive vocal talent!

 <img style="max-width:30%;" src="https://pub.jshmnrd.ca/w/img/3009-Headbanging.gif#center">

-Will even says in the [song bio](https://genius.com/35292981),
+Will says in the [song bio](https://genius.com/35292981),
 >"We took all the heaviest stuff we had, to create this incredibly dark, high-stress/tension song."

-Again, I'm new to deathcore, so the metal vocal types I'm familiar with are basically clean/regular singing, harsh/screams and vocal fry.
+Again, I'm new to deathcore, so the metal vocals I'm familiar with are basically clean/regular singing, harsh/screams and vocal fry.
 I guess I never considered there were more - why would I?

-Anyways, I just found it really impressive that Will can (I assume) safely do all those vocals, he seems like a really talented musician right off the bat - I didn't take much convincing!
+Anyways, I just found it really impressive that Will can safely do all those vocals, he seems like a really talented musician right off the bat - I didn't take much convincing!

 Also, 'Prison of Flesh' for a song about dementia feels incredible appropriate.